kmpf/uap/doc/source/how-to.rst

     This workflow only downloads files from the internet and and thus should work on any machine.

-    :Memory consumption: depending on your machine
+    :Max. memory: depending on your machine
     :Disk usage: ~1,2 GB
     :Run time: depends on your internet connection